Whole limb low level laser therapy treatment and a full range of services

 During the first session a senior laser therapist assesses the patient’s medical history and symptoms.
-Volume and circumferential measurements are taken and a treatment program is mapped out.
 The session continues with an hour-long appointment for Low Level Laser Therapy, followed by Manual Lymphatic Drainage Massage (MLD).
 Our rooms are comfortable and light, and patients are encouraged to ask questions throughout.
 The session lasts for approximately two hours.

 One hour Low Level Laser Therapy and one hour Manual Lymphatic Drainage Massage.

-Low Level Laser Therapy using both a scanning laser and a spot laser helps lymphoedema by:
+Low Level Laser Therapy using both a scanning laser and a hand-held probe helps lymphoedema by:

 - Softening scar tissue

 - Reducing pain and boosting circulation